ardanlabs/gotraining/topics/exporting/README.md

 Sandi Metz : Less - The Path to Better Design:
 https://vimeo.com/26330100

-* If you don't understand the data, you don't understand the problem.
+* If you don't understand the data you are working with, you don't understand the problem you are trying to solve.

-* Think of a package as a component that accepts a set of data inputs and provides a set of predictable data outputs.
-It provides a semantic set of functionality.
-Focus more on the behavior and less on the concrete.

-* Package dependency is a choice and must be thought about during the design of the application.
-Design the source tree and import choices as part of the design of the architecture.

-* Packages must only depend on other packages that are more stable than itself.

-* If a package will be a dependency for other packages, it needs to have an API that reveals as little as possible about the package.

-* Uncertainty is not a license to guess but a directive to decouple.
+* Every problem is a data transformation problem at heart and each function, method and workflow must focus on implementing their specific data transformation.

+* If your data is changing, your problem is changing.

+* When your problem is changing, the data transformations you have implemented need to change.

+* Recognizing and minimizing cascading changes across different packages is a way to architect adaptability and stability in your software.

+* Packages in Go provide API boundaries that should focus on solving one specific problem or a highly focused group of problems.

+* In many languages folders are used to organize code, in Go folders are used to organize API's.

+* You must do your best to guess what data could change over time and consider how these changes will affect the software.

-* A package API must consider how changes to itself will affect changes to those packages that depend on it.
-We must recognize and minimize cascading changes.
+* You must understand how changes to the data for a particular package affects the other packages that depend on it.

-* When dependencies are weakened and the coupling is loosened, stability is improved and cascading changes are minimized.
-Allowing for architectures that can better adapt to change over time.
+* When dependencies between packages are weakened and the coupling loosened, cascading changes are minimized and stability is improved.

-* Don’t guess what changes could come, guess what could change.

-* Knowledge creates dependencies, unstable dependencies increase risk, uncertainty is your guide, loosen coupling so you can reduce cost.
+* Uncertainty about the data is not a license to guess but a directive to decouple.

+* Decoupling means reducing the amount of intimate knowledge packages must have about each other to be used together.

-* Interfaces provide the highest form of decoupling when the code working with the interfaces does not have any knowledge of the concrete type values stored within them.
-The concrete types should be opaque to the code using the interfaces.
+* Interfaces provide the highest form of decoupling when the concrete types used to implement them can remain opaque.

 ## Code Review